Parking at our hospitals

 - Relatives of patients who are hospitalised for longer than a two-week period are eligible to purchase a £10 weekly discounted ticket after the initial two-week period.

-You will need to complete an application form, available here (Reduced Parking Pass Form.doc[doc] 183KB), or via the Security Reception located in the ground floor of ‘ A’ Block.
+You will need to complete an application form, available here (Reduced Parking Pass Form.doc[doc] 183KB), or via the Security Reception located in the ground floor of A-Block for St Helier and Ground floor Bradbury Wing for Epsom Hospital.
 Once completed and validated by the ward and department, please return it to the Security Reception.

 To further support patients, the hospital travel costs scheme provides financial assistance to those patients who do not have a medical need for ambulance transport, but who require assistance with their travel costs.
 Under the scheme, patients on low incomes or receiving specific qualifying benefits or allowances are reimbursed in part, or in full, for costs incurred in travelling to and from our hospitals.